lbryio/spec/index.md

 ##### OP\_UPDATE\_CLAIM

 `OP_UPDATE_CLAIM` updates a claim by replacing its metadata.
 An update transaction has an added requirement that it must spend the output for the existing claim that it wishes to update.
 Otherwise, it is considered invalid and will not make it into the claimtrie.
-Thus it must have the following redeem script:
+Thus, it must have the following redeem script:

 ```
 <signature> <pubKeyForPreviousAddress>